mmseng/ALFCC/README.md

 ### ReportLuaRelativeFilePath \<string\>
 Optional string.
 The path of AMUMSS' `REPORT.lua` file, relative to `-AmumssDir`.
-This should basically always just be the default of `REPORT.lua`.
+Default is `REPORT.lua`.
-Just provided in case you want to test using copies or backups of `REPORT.lua` that are named differently or stored in other locations.
+Just provided in case you want to test using copies or backups of `REPORT.lua` which are named differently or stored in other locations.

 ### ValidateOnly
 Optional switch.